Sumwhen/mqtt_cpu_scheduler/README.md

 # MQTT Scheduler in Rust

+## Setup

+1. Run a mqtt broker (e.g, mosquitto container)
+2. configure main.rs for that broker
+3.

 ## Task Description
 Write a scheduler that accepts, prioritizes, and handles incoming tasks.
 The scheduler should accept tasks via MQTT messages and distribute them across a fixed but configurable number of